 Some tables in this bulletin contain columns with estimates classified as "not determinable."
 Situations that result in this classification can vary.
 In detailed provisions of employer-provided health care plans, the "not determinable" classification is used whenever no information on a particular plan feature is available from the Summary Plan Description (SPD).
 The SPD is used as a primary source of information on the provisions of a health benefit plan.
 For example, in table 1, workers are classified as participating in four types of fee-for-service plans.
 Workers that were known to participate in a fee-for-service plan, but the plan type was either not specified or was specified but did not fit into any of the four categories used in the table, were classified into the "not determinable" category.

 Another situation in which the "not determinable" classification may be used is when workers participate in plans in which a provision is known to exist, but no information on the specific details of this provision is available from the SPD.
 For example, in one of the tables, all workers participate in fee-for-service plans.
 The majority of the workers included in this table participated in plans that specified a deductible, but a small percentage of workers participated in plans in which the deductible was mentioned but not described.
 These workers were classified into the "not determinable" category.

 Interpreting the tables

 Most of the estimates in this bulletin are expressed in terms of the percentage of workers participating in a particular benefit plan or the percentage covered by a specific provision.
-Some estimates, however, provide values other than percentages of workers.
-For example, estimates might provide both the type and dollar amount of annual individual deductibles in fee-for-service plans.† The base of this table is all workers participating in fee-for-service plans.
-The non-shaded estimates are percentages of workers by the type of deductible (for example, fixed deductible or variable deductible).
-Shaded estimates are those that measure values other than the percentage of workers.
-Shading is only used when there is a mixture of percentages and dollar values.
+Some estimates, however, provide values other than percentages of workers, such as the median age requirement for eligibility to participate in a defined benefit retirement plan; dollar averages, medians, and percentiles for various benefit provisions; and the specified matching percent (by percentile) an employer will contribute to an employees’ savings and thrift retirement plan.
+The non-shaded estimates indicate percentages of workers.
+Shaded estimates measure values other than the percent of workers.